jjbursik/weave/site/operational-guide/uniform-fixed-cluster.md

     weave forget <removed peer>

-This final step is not mandatory, but it will eliminate log noise and spurious network traffic by stopping reconnection attempts and preventing further connection attempts after restart.
+This final step is not mandatory, but it will eliminate log noise and spurious network traffic by stopping reconnection attempts.